Avoid These 17 Startup Marketing Mistakes

 Mistake #10 - Focusing too much on competitors

-Keeping track of the competition is essential, but too much focus on competitors can strangle your startup with distraction.
-Don't let wanting to know what the competition is doing sap too much time and energy from your team, or your customers.
-You'll be constantly trying to change things and won't even know if your marketing strategy is a success or not (Remember mistake #2?
-Look to your own data to see how your doing!).
+Keeping track of the competition is essential, but too much focus on competitors can distract your startup.
+Don't let wanting to know what the competition is doing sap too much time and energy from your team or customers.
+You'll constantly be trying to change things and won't even know if your marketing strategy is successful (Remember mistake #2?
+Look to your data to see how you're doing!).

-Mistake #11 - Thinking about your features rather than customers' needs
+Mistake #11 - Thinking more about your features than customers' needs

-For the most part people don't care about products or services, per se.
+Mostly, people don't care about products or services per se.
 They care about their problems, needs, emotions, ambitions, and goals.
 Talk to them at this level, and you can engage them long enough to show them how your business can help.

 Once you've built a relationship, you become top of mind for those looking for your product or service.